 The fire personnel serving the City of Auburn have one focus: protecting what you value.
 In the event of a fire, medical emergency, vehicle accident, natural disaster, or another emergency, we do everything we can to protect the people and property involved.
-Staffed 24 hours a day, our career and volunteer firefighters operate out of two strategically located stations.
+Staffed 24 hours a day, our career and part-time firefighters operate out of two strategically located stations.

 If you have any questions regarding fire inspections, email Division Chief Shane Jacobs or call at 260-925-8240.

 Training is one of the most important things we do.
 With a large number of state-certified instructors on staff, we're able to offer training sessions to many neighboring cities.
 For more information, email Division Chief Andy Maloney or call at 260-925-8255, ext.
 1503.